REGULATING THE LEGAL PROFESSIONS

 Read the senior judiciary’s response to the Roberton Report.

-Senior judges responded to this consultation pointing out the need for the regulation of the legal profession to remain independent of the government and parliament to ensure that the rights of citizens and the rule of law are protected.
-The senior judiciary consider that improvements can be made within the practice of the system without removing the regulatory powers of the Lord President and the independence which he safeguards.
+The senior judiciary responded to this consultation.
+Within their response, they pointed out the need for the regulation of the legal profession to remain independent of the government and parliament to ensure that the rights of citizens and the rule of law are protected.
+The senior judiciary considered that improvements could be made within the practice of the system without removing the regulatory role and powers of the Lord President which safeguard the independence of the judiciary and the legal profession.

-Read an executive summary of the response submitted by the senior judges.
+Read an executive summary of the response submitted by the senior judiciary.

-The Scottish Government introduced its Regulation of Legal Services (Scotland) Bill on 20 April 2023.
+The Scottish Government introduced the Regulation of Legal Services (Scotland) Bill on 20 April 2023.
 Paragraph 5 of the accompanying policy memorandum states that:

 The Equalities, Human Rights and Civil Justice Committee, the lead committee for the Bill, launched its call for views on the Regulation of Legal Services (Scotland) Bill on 31 May 2023.

 The senior judiciary responded to the call for views on 8 August 2023.
-The senior judiciary has concerns about the threat the Bill poses to the independence of the legal profession and the judiciary if it remains in the form it is currently drafted.
-In this Bill the government proposes to:
+The senior judiciary highlighted their concerns about the threat the Bill, as introduced, posed to the independence of the judiciary and the legal profession.
+In this Bill, as introduced, the government proposes to:

 Read an executive summary of the senior judiciary’s response.